-Allergic rhinitis is the set of symptoms that occurs when you breathe in substances you are allergic to.
-These substances are called allergens and are small proteins.
-Seasonal (intermittent) allergic rhinitis (sometimes called hay fever or rose fever)—This occurs during times of the year when allergens are in the air, like spring, summer, and fall.
-The most common allergens are tree, grass, or weed pollens.Perennial (persistent) allergic rhinitis—This condition is caused by allergens that may be present year round.
-These may include chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.
-Symptoms may be present any time of year.
+Seasonal allergic rhinitis (sometimes called hay fever or rose fever)—This occurs during specific times of the year when allergens are in the air.
+The most common allergens are tree, grass, or weed pollens.Persistent allergic rhinitis—Caused by allergens that may be around throughout the year.
+Common allergens may include chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.

 Site of Histamine Production

 This area has swelling and increased mucus production after contact with an allergen.